BIGJRA/BIGJRA.github.io/rejuv.md

 Head across the bridge and grab the *Hyper Potion*.
 There is also a hidden *Green Shard.*

-This one’s a bit hard to spot:
+This one's a bit hard to spot:

 ZCell 088: Zorrialyn Desert (Night Only)